 This measure tracks the number of passengers boarding airplanes at Missouri's commercial airports.
 It helps determine the viability of Missouri's commercial airline industry.
-This number is also used by the Federal Aviation Administration (FAA) to help determine airports' capital improvement funding levels.
+This number is also used by the Federal Aviation Administration to help determine airports' capital improvement funding levels.

-The data is collected annually from FAA.
+The data is collected annually from the Federal Aviation Administration (FAA).
 Comparison data has been collected from the same source for the states of Arizona, Tennessee and Washington.
 These three states were selected based on similar populations in 2004.
-Tennessee and Washington have slightly higher state population totals; Arizona and Missouri are close with only an approximate 11,000 difference.
+Tennessee and Washington have slightly higher state population totals with Arizona and Missouri being close with only an approximate 11,000 difference.
 The annual passenger boardings' data provided by the FAA is normally published in October for the preceding year.
-Airline passengers are defined as passengers boarding airplanes.
+Airline passengers are considered passengers boarding airplanes.

 Data is passengers boarding airplanes and is tracked on an annual basis.
 The significant decrease in flights by American Airlines at St. Louis Lambert International Airport (approximate reduction of 200 flights per day in November 2003) and the effects of 9/11, in part, have contributed to the decrease in airline passengers over the last four years.
-It appears, based on the sample data collected below, that airline passenger boardings are beginning to recover from the effects of 9/11.
-The reduction in flights by American at St. Louis Lambert International Airport continues to negatively impact growth in passenger boardings in St. Louis and in Missouri as a whole.
+In appears, based on the sample data collected below, that the sample states tracked, and within Missouri, airline passenger boardings are beginning to recover from the effects of 9/11.
+The reduction in flights by American at St. Louis Lambert International Airport continues to negatively impact growth in passenger boardings.
 Also, increases in airline operational costs and airline bankruptcy filings pose challenges to communities seeking enhanced air carrier service.

-MoDOT is participating with the FAA, Illinois Department of Transportation and East-West Gateway Council of Governments in a St. Louis Area System Plan study.
+MoDOT is participating with the Federal Aviation Administration, Illinois Department of Transportation and East-West Gateway Council of Governments in a St. Louis Area System Plan study.
 The study will assess the region's aviation assets and develop a regional approach for the future development of those assets.
+MoDOT is also participating with the St. Louis International Airport and Kansas City International Airport in researching state tax issues that may be an impediment to increased air carrier services or new air carrier markets.